AcmeTensorToys/esp-lua_lamp/README.rst

 Revision 1.1
 ============

 An AND gate (actually, a 7408) was added to gate serial access to the WS2812.
-On boot, the ESP8266 emits debugging information to its alternate serial console, which is also the ws2812 data source.
+On boot, the ESP8266 emits debugging information to its alternate serial console, which is also the ws2812 data source (ESP GPIO 2).
 This results in some blindingly bright light when the machine boots or crashes.
-The AND gate effectively prevents the chip from writing to the ws2812 matrix unless another GPIO is pulled high as well.
+The AND gate effectively prevents the chip from writing to the ws2812 matrix unless another GPIO (specifically, ESP GPIO 0) is pulled high as well.

 The WS2812 LED array from AdaFruit allows for one of many pins to be selected for the WS2812 input line; as the ESP8266 does not use all of the possible I/O lines of the Feather design, a free signal (N/C to the ESP8266 Feather Huzzah CPU board) was chosen instead and the AND gate's output routed back into the stack on this line.
+We used the Feather pin immediately below ADC; that is, the 6th pin from RST to convey this gated signal; on the Feather NeoPixel board, this is selected by the jumper that sits below and between the "e" and "a" in the big "feather" silkscreen.

 ESP IO
 ######